bunyodzaripov/Hola-fashion/README.md

 ### Demo

-You can access a live demo of the project at [https://hola-fashion.netlify.app/](https://hola-fashion.netlify.app/).
+You can access a live demo of the project at [Hola Fashion](https://hola-fashion.netlify.app/).
 For demo purposes, you can use the following credentials:

 - **Username:** demo_user
 - **Password:** demo_password